ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter31.md

 “I’m fine,” he replied.

-At that moment, the little Lán Qíng stirred a little bit inside her blanket, turned her head to one side, then she carried on sleeping soundly.
+At that moment, the little Lán Qíng stirred a little bit inside her blanket and turned her head to one side, then she carried on sleeping soundly.

 “You told me that Wēn Qíng committed suicide by cutting her own throat,” said Wèi WúXiàn.

-“That’s right,” confirmed Lán WàngJī, then he added, “At Jīnlíntái, Wēn Qíng took the blame for her sect’s evil deeds, then, she put her sword against the neck and slashed her throat.
+“That’s right,” confirmed Lán WàngJī, then he added, “At Jīnlíntái, Wēn Qíng took the blame for her sect’s evil deeds, then she put her sword against her neck and slashed her throat.

 "Her suicide made Jīn GuāngShàn* so furious that, in order to vent his anger, he whipped her body in front of everyone present there, causing Wēn Níng to go crazy and out of control.”

 <small>*Jīn GuāngShàn is Jīn Líng’s grandfather.</small>

-Wèi WúXiàn said, “It’s good thing that she didn’t suffer too much before dying.
-If she had not committed suicide, they would have tortured her, made her suffer before killing her.”
+Wèi WúXiàn said, “It’s a good thing that she didn’t suffer too much before dying.
+If she had not committed suicide, they would have tortured her and made her suffer before killing her.”

 Lán WàngJī then said, “Let’s work hard to raise Lán Qíng in a warm and comfortable environment.”

-Then he asked, “Wèi Yīng, do you want us to adopt her officially, and register her as our child?”
+Then he asked, “Wèi Yīng, do you want us to adopt her officially and register her as our child?”

 Wèi WúXiàn thought about it, then said, “I don’t think it’s a good idea.
 Just imagine how much attention many people would put on the adopted daughter of HánGuāng-Jūn and Yílíng Lǎozǔ.”

 “If you are worried about other people’s criticism——” Lán WàngJī started to say, but Wèi WúXiàn interrupted him.

 “Yes, but it’s not all.
-Firstly, you and I are both males, raising a daughter would be really inconvenient.
-And secondly,——”
+Firstly, you and I are both males; raising a daughter would be really inconvenient.
+And secondly,—”

 Wèi WúXiàn paused and looked into his lovely eyes; he resumed, “Secondly, among all the children we look after on a daily basis, which one of them do we not consider as our own child?